What is debt and how to prevent loan default

 What is debt?

-Debt is an amount of money that you owe to a person, bank, company, etc. according to Merriam-Webster.
+According to Merriam-Webster, debt is money you owe to a person, bank, company, etc..
 It can also mean the obligation to pay a person or perform a specific task due to an agreement you had with that person in the past.

-Debt can be applied to an individual, business, or country.
-This is because any party in these three groups can borrow money from another.
-For example, a country can borrow money from another to revive its economy.
-Or a person can borrow money from a bank in the form of a mortgage to buy a house.
+Debt can be applied to an individual, business, or country because any party in these three groups can borrow money from another.
+For example, a country can borrow money from another to revive its economy, or a person can borrow money from a bank as a mortgage to buy a house.
+The person who takes out debt is a borrower or debtor, while the person lending person is called a lender or a creditor.

 Categories of Debt